L-g00438909/pands_weeklytasks/README.md

 ***
 **2. accounts.py**

-Write a python program called accounts.py that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).  comment assumptions.
+Write a python program called accounts.py that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).
+Comment assumptions.

 Extra:
 Modify the program to deal with account numbers of any length.